ruslanmv/Develop-generative-AI-solutions-with-Azure-OpenAI/README.md

 ![](assets/2024-06-12-10-29-24.png)

-Keep that is enabled searchable,then we add indexer, we choose a  name like azure-blob-indexer the index `azure-blob-index` and the datasource the blob `storage4rag` and we click save and then run.
+Keep that is enabled searchable.
 Optionally, you can  add the index by using the json file [here](index.json)
 ![](assets/2024-06-12-14-35-28.png)
 with their respective url.
 ![](assets/2024-06-12-14-36-23.png)
 ### Adding Indexer
+In this part we should click on inderxers and clcik in add indexer then we choose a  name like `azure-blob-indexer` the index `azure-blob-index` and the datasource the blob `storage4rag` and we click save and then run.
 ![](assets/2024-06-12-09-44-50.png)